 You will face issues if you are running on hardware older than 2015.
 You should have a video card with support for at least OpenGL 3.2.
 If your system does not support OpenGL 3.2 or its later version then you can not run OBS, and this is a strict requirement.

-You can check if your system supports OpenGL 3.2 open a terminal window and execute the following command.
+You can check if your system supports OpenGL 3.2 open a terminal window and executing the following command.

 glxinfo | grep "OpenGL"